thetechcollective/gh-rotator/README.md

 # Configuration Rotator
-#### Used to suppart a product repository, which define and _rotate_ a configuration of a product with a composite product structure — a _multi repo_ product.
+#### Used to support a product repository, which defines and _rotates_ a configuration of a product with a composite product structure — a _multi repo_ product.

 >[!NOTE]
 >**The "configuration rotator" concept is used to forward and update a _composite_ product. _Composite_ defined as a product that is essentially stitched together as a _dependency map_ of individually released components.
-Every time a new version of _any_ of the components that contribute to the composite product is release, this "rotator" repo is triggered to setup, deploy and test, wether or not this new dependency map is compliant or not – and marks it accordingly.**
+Every time a new version of _any_ of the components that contribute to the composite product is release, this _rotator_  workflow is triggered to manifest, deploy and test, wether or not this new dependency map is compliant or not – and marks it accordingly.**

-This repo contains the documentation for how to set up the configuration rotaor in a seperate product repoistory, and most importantly at GitGub Command Line extension which will allow you to outomate the process.
+This repo contains the documentation for how to set up the configuration rotaor in a seperate product repoistory, and most importantly at GitGub Command Line extension which will allow you to automate the process.

 ## The basics
 This is an oppiniated flavor of a solution.
 Others could have done this differently but here's how we work this.